mjadhav93/GPS-Map-Route-Planner-on-Embedded-Linux/README.md

 # GPSMapProject — Embedded Linux GPS Navigation System

-This project was developed as the **final project for Embedded Systems & Embedded Linux Development Class**.
+This project was developed for ** Embedded Systems & Embedded Linux Development Class**.
 It implements a **GPS-based navigation system** running on an ARM/Linux board.
 The system loads custom map data (latitude/longitude), constructs a road network, displays live GPS coordinates, and calculates the **shortest path** between a start and end point.

 ---